VOC Detection: Comprehensive Guides and Expert Advice

 Are all VOC monitors intrinsically safe?

-This depends on the measurement technology.
-Most PIDs (Photo Ionisation Detectors) are Zone 1 rated but there are lower-cost options which are not.
-FID (Flame Ionisation Detectors) and Gas Chromatographs are usually safe zone use only.
+This varies by technology.
+Most PIDs are Zone 1 rated, but there are lower-cost options which are not.
+FIDs and Gas Chromatographs are usually Safe Zone use only.
+Always double-check the rating of the instrument before deployment.

-This is entirely application driven and dependent on risk.
-Please contact us to discuss your application in more detail.
+This is entirely application-driven and dependent on risk.
+Please contact us to discuss your application in more detail to diagnose the correct measurements you will require.

 What is the ionisation potential of a VOC?

-The ionisation potential of any gas is the amount of energy required to displace an ion and therefore give it a charge which we can detect.
+The ionisation potential of any gas is the amount of energy required to displace an ion and therefore give it a charge which is detectable.
 All gases in the universe have an ionisation potential, some higher and some lower.
-In order to detect a gas with a PID (Photo Ionisation Detector) for example, the ionisation potential of the gas must be lower than 11.7eV (Electron Volts).
-As long as it is below this level the gas can be ionised and detected using PID technology.
-A wallchart of common VOCs is freely available from Shawcity on request.
+In order to detect a gas with a PID for example, the ionisation potential of the gas must be lower than 11.7eV (electron volts) for the gas to be ionised and detected.

 Will Shawcity interpret the data from my VOC monitor?